Chart Color Schemes

 An assessment of population growth drivers in Scullin reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Scullin statistical area (Lv2) is estimated to be around 3,090 as of November 2025.
-This figure reflects an increase of 21 people since the 2021 Census, which reported a population of 3,069 people.
-The change is inferred from the resident population of 3,039 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,160 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Scullin (SA2)'s 0.7% growth since census positions it within 2.0 percentage points of the SA3 area's growth rate of 2.7%, demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 56.00000000000001% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Scullin's population is estimated at around 3090 as of Feb 2026.
+This reflects an increase of 21 people since the 2021 Census, which reported a population of 3069 people.
+The change is inferred from the resident population of 3039, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 15 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2160 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Scullin's 0.7% growth since census positions it within 2 percentage points of the SA3 area (2.7%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 56% of overall population gains during recent periods.

 Frequently Asked Questions - Population